vinayakpandeya/Responsive_Card_Slider/README.md

-Day 8 of Web Development Practice 🎉
+Day 8 Responsive Card Slider  Practice 🎉

 Today, I designed a responsive card slider that displays images along with text.
 You can find these types of sliders on many websites, such as e-commerce and online food delivery platforms.
 They help create a smooth and visually appealing user experience.